degerli/wagtail-portfolio-1/README.md

 View the demo here: https://rafrasenberg.nl

+## Features
+- Bootstrap 4
+- All content can be adjusted through Wagtail admin, so you can choose your preferred language
+- Changeable jQuery filters through Wagtail admin for portfolio items
+- Google Analytics tracking code support

 ## Prerequisites
 Python3 and virtualenv installed on your localmachine or server.
 There is enough you can find about that on Google.